cagox/FluxQuest/docs/README.md

 As seeds are planted nearer the edges of the realm, the pocket dimension itself will grow to give more space to move, build, and plant seeds.

+## Elements
+These are the various elements discussed above so far.
+They don't necessarily have to be implemented in this order.
+For now, I am organizing thoughts, and breaking it down into things that need to be implemented.

+- Starts in a small void.
+A book and sphere are there.
+The player needs to interact with the book.
+- The player cannot walk past the boundaries of the void.
+- The player needs to be able to pick up the sphere and activate it, and interact with it.
+- The book tells the player to open their inventory and put the items in it.
+They need an inventory.
+- The player needs to be able to access the book from the inventory.
+- The player needs to be able to access the sphere from the inventory.
+- The player needs to be able to access their status screen.
+- The player needs to be able to plant the seeds.
+- The player needs to be able to place the bedding, and pick it up again.
+- Time needs to pass in some form.
+- The player needs food.
+- The player needs air.
+- The player needs sleep.
+- The player needs to be able to improve stats.
+-